Would you like to create an Advance Directive right now?

 While the terms "Living Will" and "Advance Directive" are often used interchangeably, they actually have different meanings in the UK context.

-• Living Will: This is a specific type of Advance Directive that outlines your preferences for life-sustaining treatment if you are facing a terminal illness or irreversible condition and can no longer express your wishes.
+Living Will is a specific type of Advance Directive that outlines your preferences for life-sustaining treatment if you are facing a terminal illness or irreversible condition and can no longer express your wishes.
 It focuses solely on end-of-life care.

 Key Components of an Advance Directive